caycehouse/WebClock/README.md

 WebClock
 ========

-A simple web-clock I built with Javascript, HTML, and PHP.
+A simple web-clock I built with Javascript, HTML, and CSS.